backpackcloud/backpackcloud.github.io/_posts/blog/2018-03-28-a-portable-cloud-provider.md

 ---
 layout: post
-title:  "Episode 1 - A Portable Cloud Provider"
+title:  "A Portable Cloud Provider"
 tags:
   - openshift
   - openstack
   - ansible
   - cloud
   - nuc
-categories: episodes
+categories: blog
 intro: >
   Every idea has a story behind it.
 In this episode, I tell the story behind the Backpack Cloud Project.
 The story about how I managed to be my own cloud provider.
 image: nuc.jpg